scirelli/6510_Notes/README.md

 ## Tips
 * 63 cycles available to the C64 processor on each scan line, except for one which only provides 23 cycles.
+* The computer generates an interrupt every 1/60th a second (16.6666ms) from a timer on the computer (usually from the CIA chip or the screen for those of you who are curious).

 ### Usable Memory